dkalowsk/drafts/linter_unification.md

 - MSVC understands `[[gsl::suppress(tag.x)]]`
 - clang understands `[[gsl::suppress("tag.x")]]`

-This problem[4] is highlighted in the Microsoft GSL's gsl_assert.
+This problem[4] is highlighted, among other places, in the Microsoft GSL's gsl_assert.

 An argument can be made that external tools work on multiple languages, and therefore the comment parsing works best.
 While maintaining the command in a